-American Airlines and JetBlue first announced their (slightly surprising) partnership back in July LAST YEAR but other than offering members of each other’s loyalty programs the ability to earn their preferred currency when flying, the partnership has offered little in the way of reciprocal elite status benefits.
-Starting this fall, however, that’s set to change.
+American Airlines and JetBlue first announced their (slightly surprising) partnership back in July last year but other than offering members of each other’s loyalty programs the ability to earn their preferred currency when flying, so far the partnership has offered little in the way of reciprocal elite status benefits.
+Starting this today, however, that has all changed.

 American Airlines and JetBlue have today announced that they are now offering near-universal reciprocal mileage earning and elite status credit accrual for members of the AAdvantage and TrueBlue programs.
 Flyers from both airline programs can now choose whether to earn AAdvantage Miles or TrueBlue points when they book with either airline and depending on which they choose, they'll also earn credits towards elite status too.